15 Stormwater Best Management Practices for Construction Sites

 Storm drain inlet protections and filters can be applied around storm drains as a last line of protection to separate sediment before it’s discharged into municipal sewage systems.

-9. Eliminate Curbs and Gutters Until Construction Has been Completed
+9. Eliminate Curbs and Gutters Until Construction Has Been Completed

 10. Create Special Bays for Vehicle Washouts